nizzaneela/Programming_error_explanation/README.md

-Another error in the code inflates the Bayes factors.
+Another programming error inflates the Bayes factors.

-The simulated phylogenies are pruned to remove lineages basal to a "stable coalescence" - the "stable coalescence" being defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf) as a tMRCA that ignores basal lineages that do not survive the sampling period.
+The simulated phylogenies are pruned to a stable coalescence.
+The stable coalescence is defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf) as a tMRCA that ignores basal lineages that do not survive the sampling period.
 The implementation in [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) ignores basal lineages that do survive the sampling period.

 The code removes basal lineages that, according to the text, should be retained.

-For the primary analysis, correcting this error shifts 13% of the tMRCAs back in time by an average of 5.5 days, and reduces the Bayes factors by ~6%.
+For the primary analysis, correcting this error shifts 13% of the tMRCAs back in time by an average of 5.5 days, and reduces the Bayes factors to 3.9 and 4.0.

 # Explanation

-The stable coalescence was introduced in an earlier work ([Timing the SARS-CoV-2 index case in Hubei province](https://www.science.org/doi/10.1126/science.abf8003)), where tMRCAs inferred from observations were aligned with qtMRCAs from simulations.
-The authors noted that "coalescent processes can prune basal viral lineages before they have the opportunity to be sampled, potentially pushing SARS-CoV-2 tMRCA estimates forward in time".
-In other words, the tMRCAs inferred from observations might not account for basal lineages that went extinct before they could be sampled.
-The stable coalescence is a tMRCA that produces a similar but slightly different effect with the simulations - it ignores simulated basal lineages that went extinct before the end of the sampling period.
-The effect is shown in [Fig. 2](https://www.science.org/cms/10.1126/science.abf8003/asset/7e12255a-8ddf-4d55-bc59-6644bc8de6e6/assets/graphic/372_412_f2.jpeg) of that paper, reproduced below.
+The stable coalescent was introduced in [Timing the SARS-CoV-2 index case in Hubei province](https://www.science.org/doi/10.1126/science.abf8003), where a tMRCA inferred from observations was aligned with tMRCAs from simulations.
+The tMRCA inferred from the observations might have been pushed forward in time by the relatively late and sparse observations failing to detect short-lived basal lineages.
+The stable coalescence produces a similar effect with the tMRCAs from the simulations by ignoring basal lineages that do not live to the end of the sampling period.
+The effect is shown in [Fig. 2](https://www.science.org/cms/10.1126/science.abf8003/asset/7e12255a-8ddf-4d55-bc59-6644bc8de6e6/assets/graphic/372_412_f2.jpeg), reproduced below.

 ![Fig. 2 of "Timing the index case...](https://github.com/nizzaneela/Programming_error_explanation/blob/dae78dd3e2658b59473d68ce5da2a5c9d2284f8b/timing_f2.jpeg)

-In the present analysis, the simulations are sampled from the time of the first hospitalization until the fifty-thousandth infection, as described on page 8 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
+In the present analysis, the simulations are sampled from the time of the first hospitalization to the fifty-thousandth infection, as described on page 8 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).

 ![Excerpt from page 8 of the Supplementary Materials](https://github.com/nizzaneela/Programming_error_explanation/blob/4b653347fb1b4642c98d82c50fcea29200c4add1/sample.png)